Ken Howard: Author

 Howard was the author of the 2003 book Act Natural: How to Speak to Any Audience, based on the drama courses he had taught at Harvard University.
 He was a popular reader for audiobooks.

 Personal life

 Howard was married three times.
 His first wife was actress Louise Sorel (m.
 1973–75).
-His second wife was writer and advice columnist Margo Howard (m.
+His second wife was writer and advice columnist Margo Lederer (m.
 1977–91).
 His final marriage was to stuntwoman Linda Fetters Howard (m.
 1992–2016).

+In 2000, Howard underwent a kidney transplant; the donor was family friend Jeannie Epper, with whom Linda had worked in the stunt community.

 Death

-The SAG-AFTRA actors' union announced Howard's death on Wednesday, March 23, 2016, five days before his 72nd birthday, although no cause was given.
-The Hollywood Reporter noted that Howard "was diagnosed with stage four prostate cancer in 2007 and was recently hospitalized with a case of shingles."
-However, Howard died of pneumonia complicated by shingles and prostate cancer in Valencia, California.
-He was the first and, to date, only Screen Actors Guild or SAG-AFTRA national president to die in office.
+In 2007, Howard was diagnosed with stage four prostate cancer.
+In March 2016, he was hospitalized in Valencia, California, with shingles, where he died on March 23, five days before his 72nd birthday.
+He was the first and, As of 2025, the only Screen Actors Guild or SAG-AFTRA national president to die in office.

-George Clooney, in whose 2007 legal thriller, Michael Clayton, Howard appeared, remembered having met him for the first time, in 1983 at 20th Century Fox, as a fan of The White Shadow.